SSWConsulting/SSW.Rules.Content/rules/have-a-definition-of-ready/rule.md

 * “S” mall (so as to fit within an iteration)
 * “T” estable (in principle, even if there isn’t a test for it yet)
 :::

+As part of the update to the Scrum Guide for 2020, there is a concept of a Product Backlog being "Ready".

 **Related Rule:**

 * [Done - Do you go beyond 'Done' and follow a 'Definition of Done'?](/definition-of-done)